It's time to reclaim your life!

 To qualify as “domestic” abuse, the acts must have been committed against a family, or household, member.
 The law defines a “family or household member” as a:

 ORDERS FOR PROTECTION

 If an individual has committed an act of domestic abuse upon another, the abused party can seek relief under the Minnesota Domestic Abuse Act in the form of an Order for Protection (or “OFP”).

 HOW TO GET AN ORDER FOR PROTECTION (OFP)

 Every court administrator in every county in Minnesota maintains an office where victims of domestic abuse are able to file a petition seeking an Order for Protection.
 It is the only legal proceeding where court staff will actually assist a person in filling our their legal paperwork.
-Also, the filing fee required to file the proceeding is frequently waived.
-Further, there are statewide advocacy agencies which will assist victims of abuse by providing them with guidance and an “advocate” who will even attend the hearing on behalf of a victim of abuse.
+Also, the filing fee required to file the proceeding is usually waived.
+There also are statewide advocacy agencies which will assist victims of abuse by providing them with guidance and an “advocate” who will even attend the hearing on behalf of a victim of abuse.